yusra1jaz/LeukoScan/README.md

  Leukoscan — AI-Powered Leukemia Detection Platform

 Leukoscan is a full-stack web application that uses deep learning to assist in the detection of leukemia from blood smear images.
-Built as a Final Year Project (FYP), it combines an ensemble of computer vision models with explainability tools, a symptom tracker, a medication guide, and an AI chatbot to create an end-to-end support system for leukemia awareness and early screening.
+Built as a Final Year Project (FYP), it combines an ensemble of computer vision models with explainability tools, a symptom tracker, a medication guide and an AI chatbot to create an end-to-end support system for leukemia awareness and early screening.

  ⚠️ **Disclaimer:** Leukoscan is an academic/research project and is **not** a certified medical device.
-It is not intended to diagnose, treat, or replace professional medical advice.
+It is not intended to diagnose, treat or replace professional medical advice.
 Always consult a qualified healthcare provider for medical concerns.

 ✨ Features

  🧠 AI Diagnosis
-Upload a blood smear image (JPG, PNG, or BMP) and get an instant prediction from an **ensemble of deep learning models** (Primary DenseNet, Secondary DenseNet, and additional auto-detected models).
+Upload a blood smear image (JPG, PNG or BMP) and get an instant prediction from an **ensemble of deep learning models** (Primary DenseNet, Secondary DenseNet and additional auto-detected models).
 The system aggregates individual model outputs into a final prediction with a confidence score and a breakdown by leukemia subtype (e.g., ALL).

 ![AI Diagnosis](screenshots/diagnosis.png)

  🔍 Explainability (Grad-CAM)
 Understand *why* the model made its prediction.
-Leukoscan generates **Grad-CAM heatmaps** highlighting the regions of the blood smear the AI focused on, alongside a plain-language breakdown of red/orange/yellow zones, cell counts, and key findings.
+Leukoscan generates **Grad-CAM heatmaps** highlighting the regions of the blood smear the AI focused on, alongside a plain-language breakdown of red/orange/yellow zones, cell counts and key findings.

 ![Explainability](screenshots/explanation.png)